 The data are in for RBT examination pass rates from publicly available 40-hour training providers.
 For details, review our latest report.View the Report

 New Episode of Inside the BACB: RBT Supervision Systems

 Tune into our new podcast episode, RBT Supervision Systems, which explores the importance of the organizational management of RBT supervision.LISTEN NOW

-Each year, the BACB honors an individual with the Michael Hemingway Behavior Analysis Award to commemorate the life and contributions of Michael Hemingway, who played a central role in the development of behavior analyst certification in Florida before serving as a founding director of the BACB.
-Michael’s commitments to the profession of applied behavior analysis and to increasing access to services are reflected in the behavior of the individual who receives this award.
+Each year, the BACB honors an individual with the Michael Hemingway Behavior Analysis Award to commemorate the life and contributions of Michael Hemingway, who played a central role in the development of behavior analyst certification in Florida before serving as a founding member of the BACB Board of Directors.
+Michael’s commitments to the profession of applied behavior analysis (ABA) and to increasing access to services are reflected in the behavior of the individual who receives this award.